feathersjs/feathers/docs/api/databases/mongodb.md

 ### makeFeathersPipeline(params)

-`makeFeathersPipeline(params)` takes a set of Feathers params and converts them to a pipeline array, ready to pass to `modal.aggregate`.
+`makeFeathersPipeline(params)` takes a set of Feathers params and converts them to a pipeline array, ready to pass to `model.aggregate`.
 This utility comprises the bulk of the `aggregateRaw` functionality, but does not use `params.pipeline`.

 ### Custom Params